About the Survey

 Willem Miller, USTS Intern (He, Him) (Spring 2016)

-As U.S. Trans Survey Intern, Willem primarily worked with the Survey Project Manager to conduct research, edit, and create content during the report-writing phase of the project.
+As U.S. Transgender Survey Intern, Willem primarily worked with the Research Director to conduct research, edit, and create content during the report-writing phase of the project.

-Willem is a rising senior at Georgetown University where he is a Mathematics and Statistics major.
+Willem studies at Georgetown University where he is a Mathematics and Statistics major.
 He is heavily involved in GU Pride, having served as VP of Community from 2015 to 2016 and currently as VP of Activism.
 On campus, Willem also works as a Residential Assistant.

-Shabab Ahmed Mirza, Survey Project Assistant (He, Him) (Winter 2016)
+Shabab Ahmed Mirza, Survey Project Assistant (She, Her) (Winter 2016)

-Shabab helped document the extensive survey outreach for publication in the U.S. Trans Survey report, assisted with research, and provided general project support.
+Shabab helped document the extensive survey outreach for publication in the U.S. Transgender Survey report, assisted with research, and provided general project support.

 As an organizer and researcher, Shabab is passionate about uplifting the stories of marginalized populations using art, data, and any other means necessary.
 Shabab was selected as a 2014 Young Leaders Institute fellow for South Asian Americans Leading Together, and serves on the Trans Justice Committee of the National Queer Asian Pacific Islander Alliance.
-He is from Dhaka, Bangladesh.
+Shabab currently serves as a research assistant at the Center for American Progress' LGBT Research and Communications Project.
+She is from Dhaka, Bangladesh.

 Lisa Mottet, Co-Author (She, Her)